themalse/QIF-Gen/README.md

 Powershell script generates a dummy QIF file

+If no internet available, download the QIF-Gen.ps1 file.

+Windows Only
-Download and run QIF-Gen.bat which runs the most current powershell script
+Download and run QIF-Gen.bat which will pull and most current powershell script